Search Post on this Blog

 a) Fundamental Rights are justiciable in nature.

-b) Fundamental rights in our constitution are more elaborated than USA’s Fundamental rights
+b) Fundamental rights in our constitution are more elaborated than the USA’s Fundamental rights

-c) Fundamental rights are meant for promoting the idea of social and economic democracy.
+c) Fundamental rights are meant to promote the idea of social and economic democracy.

 d) Fundamental rights are essential for the overall development (material, intellectual, moral, and spiritual) of individuals.

-Answer. c; Fundamental rights are meant for promoting the idea of political democracy.
+Answer. c; Fundamental rights are meant to promote the idea of political democracy.

 DPSP is for social and economic democracy.

-6. Originally, how many fundamental rights had in our constitution?
+6. Originally, how many fundamental rights were in our constitution?

 a) 5